-Catholic Church was central to most aspects of life, including education. politics. and For economics. example.
-Catholic orders founded most of Colombia's schools universities (see p.
-1 of Learning and Knowledge).
-The recipient of large land grants from the government, colonial Catholic Church eventually came to control almost 1/3 of the country's territory.
+Catholic Church was central to most aspects of life, including education. politics. and economics.
+For example.
+Catholic orders founded most of Colombia's schools universities (see Learning and Knowledge).
+The recipient of large land grants from the colonial government.
+Catholic Church eventually came to control almost 1/3 of the country's territory.